rajshritotla/1984-generative-graphics/rajshritotla/README.md

 Assuming it opens in VS 2017, choose "Release" [instead Debug on top bar (where there are options for run)] and hit green button.

-## C++

-Primary language used to develop this project is C++.

-As most of the frameworks used in project are devleoped in C++, compatibility issues could be avoided by using C++.

 #### C++ compiler